 The Sky 40 Cafe has one of the best viewing ambience in the city, the premium choice for sunset lovers.

-Beautiful sunset and view of the Yodogawa river running to the sea
+Beautiful sunset and view of the Yodogawa river running to the sea at Osaka Bay.

-The futuristic tunnel effect when we descend to the exit via the escalator, its like being teleported to ‘space’.
+The futuristic tunnel effect when we descend to the exit via the escalator, it’s like being teleported to ‘space’.

 Day 8 is basically a return-home phase as we make our way early to Kansai Airport via taxi.
 The ride cost 12,000 / S$138 for a 45min journey.
-We could have took an airport limousine bus service to save some money but with all that luggage and sleepy kids, it’s money well-spent.
+We could have taken an airport limousine bus service to save some money but with all that luggage and sleepy kids, it’s money well-spent.

 Our plane waiting for us at the tarmac, a Vietnam Airlines Airbus A350-900.